Unity-Technologies/com.unity.cinemachine/com.unity.cinemachine/Documentation~/CinemachineAlternativeInput.md

 Cinemachine has defined an interface: `Cinemachine.AxisState.IInputAxisProvider`.
 If a `MonoBehaviour` implementing this interface is added to a Virtual Camera or FreeLook, then it will be queried for input instead of the standard input system.

-Cinemachine ships with an example of such a behaviour that uses the new __UnityEngine.Input__ package: **CinemachineInputProvider**.
+Cinemachine ships with an example of such a behaviour that uses the new [__UnityEngine.InputSystem__ package](https://docs.unity3d.com/Packages/com.unity.inputsystem@latest): **CinemachineInputProvider**.
 It has dual purpose:
-1. Provide a simple out-of-the-box adapter for the new UnityEngine.Input package, to cover common usecases
+1. Provide a simple out-of-the-box adapter for the new UnityEngine.InputSystem package, to cover common use cases.
-2. To serve as a source code example of how to integrate Cinemachine with custom or 3rd-party input systems
+2. To serve as a source code example of how to integrate Cinemachine with custom or 3rd-party input systems.

 # CinemachineInputProvider

 ![CinemachineInputProvider inspector.](images/CinemachineInputProvider.png)

 This is a behaviour that is intended to be added to a virtual camera or FreeLook.
-It is an input source override, which causes the virtual camera to obtain input using the new __UnityEngine.Input__ package instead of the standard Unity Input system.
+It is an input source override, which causes the virtual camera to obtain input using the new __UnityEngine.InputSystem__ package instead of the standard Unity Input system.

-This behaviour is available when the __UnityEngine.Input__ package is installed in the project.
+This behaviour is available when the __UnityEngine.InputSystem__ package is installed in the project.

 ## Properties: